Malaysian Sellers Prioritise Trusted Shopping Experiences

-(MENAFN- Media OutReach Newswire) KUALA LUMPUR, MALAYSIA - Media OutReach - 8 November 2023 - A new survey of sellers on Shopee has revealed how sellers are prioritising safe shopping for customers.
-When 500 Malaysian local and independent online sellers were asked "Which is your platform of choice in operating a safe online business for customers?" in September 2023, 90% chose Shopee out of nine possible other marketplaces to operate on.
+KUALA LUMPUR, MALAYSIA - Media OutReach - 8 November 2023 - A new survey of sellers on Shopee has revealed how sellers are prioritising safe shopping for customers.
+When 500 Malaysian local and independent online sellers were asked 'Which is your platform of choice in operating a safe online business for customers?' in September 2023, 90% chose Shopee out of nine possible other marketplaces to operate on.

 Shop Safe with Shopee